alandefreitas/futures/docs/motivation.md

       such as continuations, stop tokens, and deferred work
     - Reusable algorithms **work for** [**all future types**](#standard-futures), including any new and existing future types, such as [std::future], `boost::future`, `boost::fiber::future`.
+    - All optimizations possible for "single-shot senders" are also implemented for "unique deferred futures".
     - Futures can still match and work with whatever constraints C++ eventually imposes on future types
 - Executors
     - Custom executors can be defined and its traits are a subset of existing Asio executors.